Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 1699: Treaty of Karlowitz  - post 14 year battle Ottomans forced to concede land for the first time ever.
 Ottoman sultan was forced by the treaty to recognize and protect Christians in the empire.
 (A theme which would continue in subsequent treaties as Ottomans weakened further.)

-"Ottomans reached their natural maximum size" - Personally think this isn't an accurate statement the maximum size of an empire is dictated by parameters which change with time and it just so happened the policies were not in accordance to the size of the empire at the time.
+"Ottomans reached their natural maximum size." - Personally think this isn't an accurate statement the maximum size of an empire is dictated by parameters which change with time and it just so happened the policies were not in accordance to the size of the empire at the time.

 Key Factors:
  - Late 1500s Sultans stopped going to battle
- - Tradition of Princes fighting for throne stopped, govt officials would pick oldest as defacto leader.
+ - Tradition of Princes fighting for the throne stopped, govt officials would pick oldest as defacto leader.
 Other family members were kept secluded in harems and not trained to be leaders so if they were picked were incompetent.
  - Influx of silver from US into Europe led to major inflation for Ottoman currency
  - Renaissance and Enlightenment led to technological progress in Europe
  - Wars on the edges of the empire led to constant loss of territory
- - International trade was taken out of muslim hands as Ottomans made bad deals with the French who choose to only trade with Christians in the Ottoman lands
+ - International trade was taken out of Muslim hands as Ottomans made bad deals with the French who choose to only trade with Christians in the Ottoman lands
  - 1800s: Liberal reform of Ottoman state to mirror European mainly the French.
 French was taught alongside Turkish in schools, national anthem added etc.
  - Nationalism as a concept began spreading amongst ethnic groups under Ottoman rule such as the Greeks etc

-Sultan AbdulHamid II came along and reverted some of the reform bringing power back to the Sultan, reinforcing the Muslim identity of the state and idea of Caliphate.
+Sultan Abdul Hamid II came along and reverted some of the reform bringing power back to the Sultan, reinforcing the Muslim identity of the state and idea of Caliphate.
 Hijaz railway from Madina to Istanbul was made.
 Pan-Islamism was a major goal and he sent delegation to Muslim nations/groups across the world to garner oral support which would act as a deterrent.

 > Theodore Herzl (Founder of Zionism) met with Sultan Abdulhamid II who turned down Herzl's offer to consolidate the Ottoman debt in exchange for a charter allowing the Zionists access to Palestine.